 Explaining the Earth-friendly Reasons for Our Actions

-SC Johnson didn’t make its CFC move quietly.
+SC Johnson did not make its chlorofluorocarbons (CFCs) move quietly.
 Rather, we took an activist approach – announcing the change and asking the industry to come along with us.
 In fact, Sam took out full-page ads to explain the decision.
 It was a master class in ingredient responsibility and education.

 Along with communicating our decision, we shared highlights of the science that backed it up.
-We also clarified that not all aerosols contained CFCs, meaning many products could still be used without concern.
+We also clarified that not all aerosols contained chlorofluorocarbons (CFCs), meaning many products could still be used without concern.

 After all, aerosols were then and continue to be a very effective format for countless helpful products across industries.
-We didn’t want to scaremonger, or cast doubt on our industry or other companies.
+We did not want to scaremonger, or cast doubt on our industry or other companies.
 We simply wanted to explain our decision and the thinking behind it.

 Our 1975 ad in The New York Times explained: “We are taking this action in the interest of customers and the public in general during a period of uncertainty and scientific inquiry.
 We plan to change the labels of our containers to carry the following statement: Use with confidence.
 Contains no freon or other fluorocarbons claimed to harm the ozone layer.”

 This win for the environment and for business proved the benefit of Sam’s commitment to treating economic and environmental concerns as interdependent.
-It’s a commitment we still act on today.
+It is a commitment we still act on today.

 We continue to lead the way in responsible raw material choices, through our Greenlist™ process.
-We make sure people know what’s inside our products, with industry-leading ingredient disclosure.
-And, when needed, we make the right environmental choices, even if they aren’t profitable.
+We make sure people know what is inside our products, with industry-leading ingredient disclosure.
+And, when needed, we make the right environmental choices, even if they are not profitable.

 Most of all, we continue to let science steer our way.
-We won’t always make the right decisions, but we will always try to act based on the best research available – and when we think it’s needed, we’ll act even if others don’t.
+We will not always make the right decisions, but we will always try to act based on the best research available – and when we think it is needed, we will act even if others do not.